 You can help your case also if you believe your spouse may be hiding financial assets in anticipation of divorce.
 While you have access to documents, make copies.
 Refrain from hacking into your spouse’s private accounts, because this would put you on the wrong side of the law.
 But look through financial statements for suspicious entries and make notes of your findings.
 Armed with this initial evidence, you should then contact us and schedule a consultation.
 We’ll outline the steps we can take to protect your financial rights.

 Contact our Miami divorce lawyers to bring hidden assets into the light

 Parties to a divorce are obligated to fully disclose their finances.
-If you believe that your soon-to-be ex-spouse is hiding income and assets to deprive you of property or support, Rafool, LLC can help.
+If you believe that your soon-to-be ex-spouse is hiding income and assets to deprive you of property or support, Rafool, PLLC can help.
 To learn more, call us at (305) 567-9400 orcontact our Miami office online to schedule an initial consultation.